 Certain situations may be set to trigger an Alarm condition.
 This might be when a digital input turns on, when an input counter reaches a certain count or when an input/output usage reaches a defined number of hours.
-When an Alarm condition occurs JNIOR may be configured to send an email notification.
+When an Alarm condition occurs JANOS may be configured to send an email notification.

 '''

-Events/OnAlarm/Email = enabled
+Registry Events/OnAlarm/Email = enabled

-Email/ToAddress = jdoe@integpg.com

 '''

-Using the Registry Editor make sure that the above two keys are defined.
-The first enables the alarm notification and the second specifies your email address.
-If the first key is absent then the feature may be disabled.
+Using the Registry Editor make sure that the above key is defined.
+This enables the alarm notification.
 This feature may be applied to individual inputs and the operation is dependent on the presence of other Registry settings.
 The above enables the feature generically (all alarms).
-If the second key is not defined JNIOR might not know where to send the message.

 You must also make sure that the IP configuration of the JNIOR is correct.
-In particular JNIOR must know how to find the MailHost.
-Use the ipconfig command or set the appropriate Registry keys in the IpConfig section.
-If the Registry is edited you will have to reboot the JNIOR in order for the settings to be applied.
+In particular JNIOR must know how to find the email server (MailHost).
+Use the ipconfig command to specify the MailHost, a valid Sender's email address, and (if needed) the required login credentials.